Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Generalizations

-In this section, some generalisations of the entropy correction terms based on the interpretations as a quadratic optimisation problem will be developed.
+In this section, some generalizations of the entropy correction terms based on the interpretations as a quadratic optimization problem will be developed.
 Here, the notation of Section~\ref{subsec:DG} for discontinuous element based schemes will be used.
+Please, keep in mind that in case of DG schemes, the issues described in Remarks \ref{re:Tadmor_restriction}--\ref{re:no_problem} have to be taken into account.